protegeproject/swrlapi-builtin-library-example/README.md

 On build completion, your local Maven repository will contain generated ```swrlapi-builtin-library-example-${version}-jar-with-dependencies.jar```.
 The Maven build process also creates a sub-directory called ```./swrl-builtins/strings``` and copies the generated JAR to this directory.

+### Running the Example Application

-This directory can be supplied to an application where the built-in library it defines can be loaded.
+The path of the built-in directory can be supplied to the example application which loads the built-in library from the JAR.

 To run the example application:

     mvn exec:java

-Alternatively, execute the application as follows:
+Alternatively, execute the sample application as follows:

     java -jar target/swrlapi-builtin-library-example-${version}-jar-with-dependencies.jar ./swrl-builtins

 #### Questions